5 Ways to Prevent Dehydration in Seniors

 Proper hydration is a serious challenge for many senior citizens.
-The danger of dehydration for seniors, especially during the winter, can negatively impact their daily lives.
+The danger of dehydration, especially during the winter, can negatively impact daily lives.
 Staying hydrated helps with bowel regularity, mood, energy levels, and brain function.
 Drinking fluids is one of the most important activities an elderly senior citizen can do to take care of themselves.

 Common Causes of Dehydration in Seniors